 1. Which weight-update rules "work" as a model of learning in terms of output data being similar to input data?
 Try this with an optimal language and a sub-optimal language.
 2. What effect do the differences in weight-update rules have on generalisation?
-To find this out, try holding some data back and see what signals an agent will produce for a meaning it has never been trained on.
+To find this out, try holding some data back and see what the agents do for unseen meanings/signals.
 3. Which weight-update rules lead to better communication in the population?
 4. In answering questions 1-3, you have probably been training agents on data that you provided.
 In a proper model of language learning, where would this data come from?
 Could you use the code above to model this?
 5. Similarly, this code allows us to stipulate the weight-update rule that an agent or population of agents uses.
-In a complete model, where might this weight-update rule come from?
+In a complete model, where would this weight-update rule come from?
 How could you model this?